 Private health plans available through HealthCare.gov and public plans (such as the Oregon Health Plan) include special benefits for American Indians and Alaska Natives who are enrolled in a federally recognized Tribe.

 Flexible enrollment: Tribal members can enroll in a private health plan any time of year and can change plans up to once a month.

 Enrolled tribal members and others eligible for services from Indian Health Services, Tribal Clinics, or Urban Indian Clinics can get:

 - Consistent care.
-They can continue to get care from their community providers at Tribal and Urban Clinics and may be eligible for financial savings to lower the cost of monthly premiums for private health insurance.
+Members of Tribes can continue to get care from their community providers at Tribal and Urban Clinics and may be eligible for financial savings to lower the cost of monthly premiums for private health insurance.